 1. Uke Like the Pros - Varied Pricing

-'Uke Like the Pros' has been around for a few years now.
+'Uke Like the Pros' has been around for quite a few years now.
 It promotes a fresh, open style of teaching and targeted courses.
 Unlike other similar websites, 'Uke Like the Pros' offers students a lot of flexibility with their courses.